supremeimposter/My-Vault/DiscreteMathematics/Propositional-Logic/Propositional Logic.md

 1. Atomic proposition : truth value does not depend on any other proposition. they can never be broken down into multiple propositions.
 	- $\top$ and $\bot$ are also Atomic propositions.
+	- A propositional variable is an atomic proposition.

 2. Compound proposition : Multiple atomic propositions connected by logical connectives which can be decomposed (broken down) into multiple atomic propositions.